JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/sort-function-with-python/index.md

 # ['Apple', 'apple', 'banana', 'cherry']
 ```

 All uppercase letters come before all lowercase in the Unicode table (A-Z = 65-90, a-z = 97-122).
+So the order is logic.

 With strings containing accents with default sorting (e.g., no second argument), we obtain the following: